reboot-dev/reboot-examples/README.md

 ### In a local Dev Container

-[Dev Containers](https://containers.dev/) are a convenient way to create reproducible development environments.
-Resemble provides a Dev Container that mimics the Resemble production environment; if your application works in the Dev Container, it will work in production.

-The GitHub Codespaces discussed above are Dev Containers that run in the cloud.
-You can also choose to run the same Dev Container locally, on your own machine.
+You can also choose to run the Resemble Dev Container locally, on your own machine.
 Your filesystem will be mounted into the Dev Container, so you can develop as normal, just within the predictable environment of a Docker container.

 > [!IMPORTANT]
 > Currently, the Resemble Dev Container only works on x86 CPU architectures.